ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 > What are the very core functions of this app/laws in this domain/rules in the
 > field that you need to know?

-And so, I watched a video on taking notes, and read a post about first principle thinking.
+To find out core rules of the skill domains, I watched a video on taking notes, and read a post about first principle thinking.
 After doing that, I had a **mild interest** in doing the task (bridging Thingsboard and AWS IoT).
-So, I started reading the docs, while trying to see the big picture and first principles in Thingsboard architecture.
+So, I started reading Thingsboard docs, while trying to see the big picture and first principles in Thingsboard architecture.

 Notice what happened?
 I didn't have to **punch myself in the gut** in order to start working!
 I worked out of interest, I actually **did what I